sunyctf/sunyctf/README.md

 👨‍💻 Things I am currently working on:
 - 🌱 I’m currently learning Vue.js and Node.js
-- 👯 I’m looking to collaborate on ...
+- 👯 I am looking for project cooperation opportunities
-- 👨 I’m looking for help with ...
+- 📚 I’m learning backend web development using NodeJS, ExpressJS and mysql

 💪 Things I am challenging myself with:
 - 🧭Waking up earlier to make good use of the day